 Fig leaves are a good source of vitamin A, B1, and B2.
 They also contain calcium, iron, phosphorus, manganese, sodium, and potassium.

 Fig trees have come to symbolize knowledge, enlightenment, passion, and fertility in various cultures.
-In Greek mythology, Dionysus the god of agriculture, wine, fertility, and ritual madness was the god who introduced mankind to the fig tree.
+In Greek mythology, Dionysus, the god of agriculture, wine, fertility, and ritual madness, introduced mankind to the fig tree.
 His name translates to 'friend of the fig' and during festivals to honor Dionysus, nuns would wear garlands made of Fig leaves on their heads.
+In addition to Greek mythology, the Greeks consumed figs as a part of their daily diet, and both the fruit and leaves appear in their art and architecture.

 Recipes that include Fig Leaves.
 One is easiest, three is harder.